A Day Trip for Magic Seekers: Cappadocia!

 You can lend to Nevşehir airport or Kayseri airport to reach the Cappadocia region.

 Istanbul has 2 major airports: you can choose a flight to Cappadocia from Istanbul Airport or to Cappadocia from Sabiha Gokcen airport.
 They are not closely located to each other.
-If you are planning on going to the Cappadocia region directly after you land in Istanbul, I recommend you buy the ticket to Cappadocia from the same airport you landed in Istanbul, otherwise it would be burdensome and take much time.
+If you are planning on going to the Cappadocia region directly after you land in Istanbul airports, I recommend you buy the ticket to Cappadocia from the same airport you landed in Istanbul, otherwise it would be burdensome and take much time.

 Tip: If you fly directly to Cappadocia and you have some time between flights, there are stalls selling sim cards at airports.
 You can provide yourself with one to use directly.
 If you are in Istanbul already, it is usually cheaper to buy the sim card in the city (you can also wait for going to Cappadocia to buy a sim card for sure, this tip is for internet saves)